-After you have arrived to Germany, you will need to exchange visa insurance to comprehensive and long-term health insurance.
+After you have arrived in Germany, you will need to exchange visa insurance for comprehensive and long-term health insurance.
 TK from Feather will be your best bet.

 Always have those two main insurances in Germany: health and personal liability.

 Public insurance for international students in Germany